oracle-samples/maa/wls-hydr/README.md

 7. Download the WLS_HYDR framework to the bastion server (example location <HOME>/wls_hydr)
 8. (Optional) Create a subnet for the database if the WLS/FMW domain is using one.
 9. (Optional) Create a peer DB system if the WLS domain is using one:
-    - For the "COMPLETE DR SETUP" Data Guard should be configured before or after running this framework.
+    - For the "COMPLETE DR SETUP" Data Guard should be configured before or after running the WLS_HYDR framework.
 Refer to the steps at https://docs.oracle.com/en/solutions/configure-standby-db/index.html.
-This midtier framework does not set up connectivity between the middle tier and the database in OCI.
+The WLS_HYDR framework does not set up connectivity between the middle tier and the database in OCI.
-    - Alternatively and for the "BACKUP AND RESTORE TO OCI" use case, an automated Oracle Data Pump Export and Import can be used for the JRF/FMW schemas (refer to https://github.com/oracle-samples/maa/blob/main/app_dr_common/export_fmw.sh and https://github.com/oracle-samples/maa/blob/main/app_dr_common/import_fmw.sh).
+    - Alternatively, and for the "BACKUP AND RESTORE TO OCI" use case, an automated Oracle Data Pump Export and Import can be used for the JRF/FMW schemas (refer to https://github.com/oracle-samples/maa/blob/main/app_dr_common/export_fmw.sh and https://github.com/oracle-samples/maa/blob/main/app_dr_common/import_fmw.sh).

 ## Running "COMPLETE DR SETUP"
 To run the "COMPLETE DR SETUP" follow these steps: